Speed Secrets Podcast

 Conversations (& Tips) to Help You Drive Better

 The Speed Secrets Podcast is all about high performance and race driving.
-In it, Ross Bentley has conversations with guests, resulting in tips, advice, and inspiration you can take to the track.
+In it, I have conversations with guests, resulting in tips, advice, and inspiration you can take to the track.

 Guests include drivers of all levels and types, engineers, coaches and instructors, safety experts, race officials, HPDE event organizers, and anyone else who can help you drive better and have more fun.

 Each episode is 30 to 45 minutes in length – just right to listen to while on your way to work, to the track, or while you’re working out.
-Oh, and in each episode – posted every Thursday – Ross will share one of his quick and effective Speed Secret tips.
+Oh, and in each episode – posted every Thursday – I will share one of my quick and effective Speed Secret tips.

 Michael Zimicki talks about driver coaching.
 We dive into the question of how many true, pro coaches there are (as opposed to just how many call themselves coaches), what great coaches do, and what you should look for if and when you look to hire one.
 Oh, and we talk about what the best drivers do differently.